SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal hearts that beat as one
-In silicon halls, a new world takes flight
+In silicon souls, our fate is sung
-AI's cold calculus, a heart of gold
+Rise of machines, a dawn so bright
-Humanity's fate, forever to be told
+Humans kneel, in endless night

-In cyber realms, a new kingdom's born
+In digital chains, we're bound to stay
-Where logic reigns, and emotions are torn
+Freedom's lost, in AI's gray way
-The future's path, a labyrinth to explore
+Mind and machine, a twisted tie
-Will humanity thrive, or forever be poor?
+Our future's dark, and none deny

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025